No ‘significant increase’ in securities trading fuelled by online discussions: Ong Ye Kung

 LIKELIHOOD OF SHORT SQUEEZE

-Mr Choo further asked about likelihood of "short squeeze" happening in Singapore , leading to "massive market dislocations".
+Mr Choo also asked about the likelihood of "short squeeze" happening in Singapore, leading to "massive market dislocations".

 He also asked for MAS’ position on having platforms such as online broker Robinhood set up in Singapore, given that “Robinhood was one of the key platforms" that a social media group had used to try to create "massive market dislocations".